Screencaps

 Amy Yasbeck

 as Frankie Washarskie: Married to John Ritter, who she co-starred with in Problem Child 2, as Annie Young.
 Yasbeck played Olivia Reed on Days of Our Lives from 1986-1987.
+She is also well known for her part as Casey Chapel Davenport on "Wings" (1994-1997).

 Mark Lonow as Lou Collins: Born on May 11, 1944 in Brooklyn, New York, USA.
 He is an actor and producer, known for The Wedding Singer (1998), National Security (2003) and Thank God It's Friday (1978).
 He has been married to JoAnne Astrow since 1966.